 PART 2.
-LITTER TEST
+MANURE TEST

-Collect litter samples.
-Litter nutrient concentrations vary between farms because bedding materials and management practices vary among producers.
-Do not use assumed or "book" values for your litter nutrient concentrations.

-Collect representative samples from each unique source of litter (e.g., different farms) at least yearly following the instructions in Appendix Table 3.
-Use either the most recent analysis or the average of the previous two to three analyses in the Worksheet.
-For stockpiled litter, try to collect samples two to three weeks prior to land application so you'll have enough time to receive and use the results to set your current application rate.
-Identify the litter source and sample analysis year(s) in Part 2 of the Worksheet.
+Collect manure samples.
+Dairy manure nutrient concentrations vary among farms because different rations and manure management strategies are used.
+Do not use "book" values for manure nutrient concentrations.
+Collect representative samples from each unique manure source yearly following the instructions in Appendix Table 3.
+Use the most recent analysis or the average of the previous two to three analyses in the Worksheet.
+Collect samples from stockpiled solid manure three weeks prior to land application so you'll have enough time to use the results to set your current application rate.
+For good recordkeeping, identify the manure source and sample analysis year(s) in Worksheet Part 2.

-Which lab should I use to analyze my litter samples?
-Send your litter samples to a lab certified by the Minnesota Department of Agriculture Manure Testing Laboratory Certification Program.
-Waypoint Analytical in Memphis, Tennessee, and Waters Agricultural Laboratory in Owensboro, Kentucky, are currently certified manure analysis laboratories.
+Which lab should I use to analyze my manure samples?
+Send your manure samples to a lab certified by the Minnesota Department of Agriculture Manure Testing Laboratory Certification Program.
+Waypoint Analytical in Memphis, TN and Waters Agricultural Laboratory in Owensboro, KY are currently certified manure analysis laboratories.
+In Worksheet Part 2, list the results for the manure total phosphorus (MP) and total potassium (MK) on an "as is" basis per "ton" for solid manure or "1,000-gallon" for liquid manure.